Azure-Samples/NL2SQL/README.md

 - Azure Container Apps: For deploying and running containerized applications.
 - Azure CLI: For interacting with Azure services from the command line.
 - Docker: For building and pushing the container images.
-- Azure Functions: (If applicable) For any serverless functions used in the project.
+- Azure Functions: For any serverless functions used in the project.
-- Azure SQL Database: (If applicable) For managing SQL databases connected to the project.
+- Azure SQL Database: For managing SQL databases connected to the project.

 ### Required licenses
 - Microsoft 365 (optional: Teams extension only)